 The aqueous or watery component of tears are produced by the lacrimal glands in the upper eye lids.
 Aqueous Tear Deficiency occurs when the lacrimal glands do not produce enough of the aqueous component of tears.
 When this aqueous layer is deficient the eye surface is not sufficiently lubricated.
 This can lead to inflammation and irritation of the eye surface.

-At Metro eye care we bring our patients the most innovative technology and treatment options to optimize treatment outcomes.
+At 360 Eyecare - Metro we bring our patients the most innovative technology and treatment options to optimize treatment outcomes.
 Every patient is given a specialized and specific dry eye assessment to differentiate the type and extent of their dry eye disease.
 Once a specific diagnosis is made, our optometrists will discuss the customized treatment options available, as well as provide their professional recommendations on any questions or concerns that you might have.
 Once the dry eye treatment is initiated, the doctors will order the appropriate follow-ups to ensure that healing is on track and symptoms relieved.

 Dry Eye Treatments & Therapies